eranilkapoor/mentora-app/README.md

 ---

-Nice — I’ll walk you through a practical, **step-by-step NestJS initial setup** for your modular-monolith matrimonial app that’s **designed for an easy future migration to microservices**.

-You’ll get:

 1. commands to bootstrap the project
 2. recommended folder structure and why
 3. critical packages to install (Mongo, Redis, Passport/JWT, Socket.io, etc.)